veronica-f-reyes/individual-project/README.md

 ![equation](https://latex.codecogs.com/gif.latex?%5Cinline%20H_a) : There is a difference between number of runs scored in a winning game  and the overall average.

-FINDING: We reject the hypothesis that winning is not related to number of runs scored
+`FINDING`: We reject the hypothesis that winning is not related to number of runs scored

 ### Hypothesis 2: Does number of hits differ by winning teams?